 Christine

 Why did Christine Chubbuck, a TV journalist, film her death in 1974?
 The greatness of Antonio Campos’ drama is that it seeks to answer that issue.
-In contrast, she remains respectful of the immensity and unknowability of such a violent, terrible.
+In contrast, she remains respectful of the immensity and unknowability of such a violent, terrible situation.

-Christine, an unhappy lady whose ambition has never matched her abilities, is played by Rebecca Hall, who is sympathetic in the role.
+Rebecca Hall portrays Christine, as a depressed woman whose ambition has never been in line with her abilities.
 As we get closer to Christine’s demise, we realize that Christine isn’t so much a gruesome mystery as it is an empathetic look at gender inequity and loneliness.

 ‘Failure to pass’ ( Passing 2021)